dr-who/stutools/README.md

       To bind all threads to NUMA node 0 use -U 0.
 The output will then be:

       *info* NUMA[0] 51 pinned on 24 hardware threads, NUMA[1] 0 pinned on 24 hardware threads,

+## File system tests

+      The -f (lowercase) filename will create a SINGLE file with that name.
+Capital -F prefix will create MULTIPLE files, one per thread.

+      spit -f filename -G 10 -c wk4-8s0  # create a 10 GiB file and perform random variable length writes on the file.

+      spit -F /mnt/prefix -G 10 -c wk64j128  # In 128 threads, create a file per thread, 10 GB in size, run for the default 10 seconds.

+      spit -F /mnt/prefix -G 10 -c wk64j128x1  # In 128 threads, create a file per thread, 10 GB in size, write each file once. e.g. create 128 x 10 G files.

 ## SNIA Common tests